 - From Queenstown: Lord of the Rings Full-Day Tour

 There’s really no better place to start this list than at the incredible set of Hobbiton.
-The film crew actually constructed an entire hobbit village on a farm near the town of Matamata, complete with hobbit-holes built into the countryside.
-Hobbiton is of course where The Fellowship of the Ring begins, introducing us to the hobbits, Gandalf, and the One Ring.
-The real-life Hobbiton has been open for tours since 2002, receiving a major upgrade when it was used again for Peter Jackson’s Hobbit Trilogy.
-On a visit to Hobbiton you’ll get to see hobbit-holes of all different scales, but most importantly Bilbo and Frodo’s home of Bag End.
+The film crew actually constructed an entire hobbit village on a farm near the town of Matamata, complete with hobbit-holes built into the terrain.
+Hobbiton is, of course, where The Fellowship of the Ring begins, introducing us to the hobbits, Gandalf, and the One Ring.
+The real-life Hobbiton has been open for tours since 2002, receiving a major upgrade when it was used again for Peter Jackson’s The Hobbit trilogy.
+On a visit to Hobbiton, you’ll get to see hobbit-holes of all different scales but most importantly Bilbo and Frodo’s home of Bag End.

 2. Tongariro National Park

-Tongariro National Park, in the center of the North Island, covers around 796 km² and is home to multiple Lord of the Rings filming locations but two of the most popular are Mt.
-Ngauruhoe and the Tawhai Falls.
+Tongariro National Park, in the center of the North Island, covers around 796 km² and is home to multiple filming locations.
+Two of the most popular are Mount Ngauruhoe and the Tawhai Falls.

-For the better part of three films Frodo’s quest was to reach the appropriately-named Mt.
-Doom to throw his ring into the volcano.
-What you might not know is that an actual volcano was used to depict Mt.
-Doom.
-If you too want to visit Mordor then you’ll need to head for Mt.
-Ngauruhoe in Tongariro National Park.
-The Tongariro Crossing hiking trail offers some of the best views of Mt.
-Ngauruhoe and lets you climb up the mountain as well.
-Just remember, you won’t have Sam there to carry you.
+For the better part of three films, Frodo’s quest was to reach the appropriately named Mount Doom to throw his ring into the volcano.
+What you might not know is that an actual volcano was used to depict Mount Doom.
+If you want to visit Mordor, then you’ll need to head for Mount Ngauruhoe in Tongariro National Park.
+The Tongariro Crossing hiking trail offers some of the best views of Mount Ngauruhoe and lets you climb up the mountain as well.
+Just remember, you won’t have Sam along to carry you.

-Elsewhere in the national park you’ll find a waterfall and pool commonly known now as Gollum’s Pool.
-Actually called the Tawhai Falls, this beautiful waterfall spot was used for the scene in Two Towers when Gollum is fishing unaware that Faramir and the Rangers of Ithilien have their bows trained on him.
-While the setting was digitally altered for the film it really is a pretty spot all on its own.
+Elsewhere in the national park, you’ll find a waterfall and pool commonly known now as Gollum’s Pool.
+Actually called the Tawhai Falls, this beautiful waterfall spot was used for the scene in The Two Towers when Gollum is fishing, unaware that Faramir and the Rangers of Ithilien have their bows trained on him.
+While the setting was digitally altered for the film, it really is a pretty spot all on its own.

 3. Mavora Lakes Park

-Mavora Lakes Park with its diverse scenery was used for a number of the scenes at the end of The Fellowship of the Ring and the start of Two Towers.
+The diverse scenery of Mavora Lakes Park was used for a number of the scenes at the end of The Fellowship of the Ring and the start of The Two Towers.

-After paddling down the Anduin River the Fellowship bring their boats onto shore along North Mavora Lake.
+After paddling down the Anduin River, the Fellowship bring their boats to shore along North Mavora Lake.
 Soon after, Merry and Pippin hide from the fight with the Uruk-hai in the same area by the lake.
-In Two Towers, fields and forest near the lake are used for the scene where Aragorn, Legolas, and Gimli search for the missing hobbits on the edge of the forest.
+In The Two Towers, fields and forest near the lake are used for the scene where Aragorn, Legolas, and Gimli search for the missing hobbits on the edge of the forest.